DylanBabitch/IGImproved/ios/README.md

-# FCKReels — iOS app
+# IGImproved — iOS app

 A free, open-source iOS app that loads Instagram in an in-app browser and filters out Reels, Explore, suggested posts, and ads — each independently